ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_urls/routing_system.md

 # Routing system

-## Motivation

-Since the eZ Commerce relies on the eZ Platform Content Management System, sometime the underlying routing rules of both systems cause conflicts.
-Also it is possible that the eZ Platform API stack is needed in eZ Commerce routes.
-In order to deal with this, an own route- / URL-matching solution was created.
+eZ Commerce uses its own routing/URL matching solution to avoid conflicting with the eZ Platform routing system and to enable using Platform API in commerce routes.

 !!! note

-    If a product url is not routed correctly (e.g. because of complex matching rules) it is possible to setup a direct routing for products.
-Please note that the first part of the URL (here "products") could be translated and in this case the following routing rules has to be setup for each translation.
+    If a product URL is not routed correctly (e.g. because of complex matching rules) it is possible to set up a direct routing for products.
+    The first part of the URL (here `products`) could be translated, and in this case, the following routing rules have to be set up for each translation.

-    ```
+    ``` yaml
     product_route:
         path: /products/{url}
         defaults: